Mainrich International

 Step 3: Choose the Magnet Architecture

 For humanoid robot joint motors, the two practical options are radial multi-pole rings and segmented arc assemblies.
-We strongly recommend radial multi-pole rings for any application where torque smoothness, vibration, and motor efficiency are important - which includes virtually all humanoid robot joints.
+We strongly recommend radial multi-pole rings for any application where torque smoothness, vibration, and motor efficiency are important — which includes virtually all humanoid robot joints.
+See our radial multi-pole vs arc segment comparison for the side-by-side trade-off.

-• Radial multi-pole ring: Best performance, best consistency, simplest motor assembly
+• Radial multi-pole ring: best performance, best consistency, simplest motor assembly

-• Segmented arcs: Lower tooling cost, more geometry flexibility, adequate for less demanding joints
+• Segmented arcs: lower tooling cost, more geometry flexibility, adequate for less demanding joints

-• Bonded magnets: Only for very low torque applications - insufficient flux density for joint motors
+• Bonded magnets: only for very low torque applications — insufficient flux density for joint motors

-• Hybrid approach: Some designs use radial rings for legs and segmented arcs for arms to optimize cost
+• Hybrid approach: some designs use radial rings for legs and segmented arcs for arms to optimize cost

 05